universe1991/yufeishan.github.io/_pages/Homepage.md

 permalink: /
 ---

 ### *Hi!
-This is Xu Gao (a.k.a.
-Syu Gau),<br> a PhD candidate in mathematics at<br> University of California, Santa Cruz.*
+This is Yufei Shan (单宇飞),<br> a PhD candidate in mathematics at<br> University of California, Santa Cruz.*

-I have a wide range of interests in mathematics: algebraic topology, chiral algebras, D-modules, higher category theory, homotopical algebras, mathematical physics, p-adic geometry, representation theory, transcendental number theory, etc.
+My research interests: geometric analysis, conformal geometry, CR-geometry, symmetric spaces, microlocal analysis, semiclassical microlocal analysis, representations of Lie groups and Lie algebras, etc.

-At present, my research focuses on p-adic representations and Bruhat-Tits buildings under the advice of [Junecue Suh](https://www.math.ucsc.edu/people/faculty.php?uid=jusuh).
-More precisely, I'm interested in the stable simplices in the Bruhat-Tits building obtained from a p-adic representation.
+At present, my research focuses on the stability of the asymptotically hyperbolic Einstein manifolds under Ricci flow under the advice of [Jie Qing](https://qing.sites.ucsc.edu).

-Before moving to UCSC, I received my master degree at [Chern Institute of Mathematics, Nankai University](http://en.cim.nankai.edu.cn/) under the advice of [Chengming Bai](http://en.cim.nankai.edu.cn/info/1142/1295.htm).
+Before moving to UCSC, I received my master degree at [School of Mathematical Sciences, University of Science and Technology of China](http://math.ustc.edu.cn/ENGLISH/list.htm) under the advice of [Zuoqing Wang](http://staff.ustc.edu.cn/~wangzuoq/).

-Email: <xgao26@ucsc.edu> or <gausyu@gmail.com>
+Email: <yshan7@ucsc.edu> or <universeplane1991@gmail.com>